Cardinal (Catholic Church): Vesture and privileges

 Eastern Catholic cardinals continue to wear the normal dress appropriate to their liturgical tradition, though some may line their cassocks with scarlet and wear scarlet fascias, or in some cases, wear Eastern-style cassocks entirely of scarlet.

 In previous times, at the consistory at which the pope named a new cardinal, he would bestow upon him a distinctive wide-brimmed hat called a galero.
 This custom was discontinued in 1969 and the investiture now takes place with the scarlet biretta.
-In ecclesiastical heraldry, however, the scarlet galero is still displayed on the cardinal's coat of arms.
+In ecclesiastical heraldry, the scarlet galero is still displayed on the cardinal's coat of arms.
 Cardinals had the right to display the galero in their cathedral, and when a cardinal died, it would be suspended from the ceiling above his tomb.
 Some cardinals will still have a galero made, even though it is not officially part of their apparel.

-To symbolize their bond with the papacy, the pope gives each newly appointed cardinal a gold ring, which is traditionally kissed by Catholics when greeting a cardinal (as with a bishop's episcopal ring).
+To symbolize their bond with the papacy, the pope gives each newly appointed cardinal a gold ring, which is traditionally kissed by Catholics when greeting a cardinal, as with a bishop's episcopal ring.
 Before the new uniformity imposed by John Paul II, each cardinal was given a ring, the central piece of which was a gem, usually a sapphire, with the pope's stemma engraved on the inside.
 There is now no gemstone, and the pope chooses the image on the outside: under Pope Benedict XVI it was a modern depiction of the crucifixion of Jesus, with Mary and John to each side.
 The ring includes the pope's coat of arms on the inside.